viamrobotics/docs/docs/services/slam/_index.md

 ## Data Directory

-A running SLAM service saves the sensor data it uses and the maps and config files it produces locally on the device in the directory as specified in the config as `data_dir`.
+A running SLAM Service saves the sensor data it uses and the maps and config files it produces locally on the device in the directory as specified in the config as `data_dir`.

 To recap, the directory must be structured as follows: